 When Risperdal was originally released back in 1993, it only had FDA use approval for the treatment of schizophrenia in adult patients.
 Despite this use limitation, Janssen actively promoted the use of Risperdal to treat autism and bipolar conditions in children.
 This “off-label” use of Risperdal on children became very common.Risperdal Linked to Dangerous Side Effects

-Studies have linked Risperdal use to a number of very serious and permanent side effects which have prompted a “black box” warning label on the drug.
+Studies have linked Risperdal use to several very serious and permanent side effects which have prompted a “black box” warning label on the drug.
 The FDA found that Risperdal increases a user’s risk of death from heart disease and pneumonia by 580%.
 Risperdal has also been conclusively linked with an increased risk of developing a rare, life-threatening disease called neuroleptic malignant syndrome.

-In addition to these potentially fatal side-effects and risks, long-term use of Risperdal has also been shown to cause a number of non-fatal, but debilitating health conditions.
+In addition to these potentially fatal side effects and risks, long-term use of Risperdal has also been shown to cause several non-fatal, but debilitating health conditions.
 Numerous studies have established that Risperdal usage significantly increases an individual’s risk of developing chronic Tardive Dyskinesia.
 Tardive Dyskinesia is a neuromuscular condition that causes loss of muscle control and involuntary movements in the face and mouth.
 Tardive Dyskinesia has also been linked to other mental health drugs including Reglan (more info about Reglan lawsuits).Risperdal and Gynecomastia

 The reason why Risperdal causes male breast growth is related to a hormone called prolactin.
 Prolactin is a female associated hormone that stimulates breast growth in adolescent girls and facilitates lactation in pregnant women.
 For reasons that are not fully understood, Risperdal caused young males to overproduce this hormone, leading to breast growth.Risperdal Lawsuits